Gruffel/Jekyll-Template/README.md

 It is near the end of completion but it is not yet finished.

 ## Background
 I am in charge of the design, creation, updates, maintance, and operation of the template CAS-IT (College of Arts and Sciences IT) uses for their websites.
-I oversee, manage and mentor interns, student workers, and graduate assistants in their learning, desgining, developing, and maintaining CAS-IT's websites.
+I supervise and mentor interns and graduate assistants in their learning, development, and maintenance of CAST-IT websites.

 Notes on template iterations and scopes:
 - **Jekyll Template 1.0 - 1.7.5**